emqx/blog/en/202009/building-modbus-based-iiot-app-with-neuron.md

-### Connect the deployed EMQ X Broker
+### Connect the deployed EMQX Broker

-The connected EMQ X Neuron gateway can be viewed in the EMQ X Broker interface, where the Client ID is a string of characters randomly, generated by the EMQ X Neuron gateway.
+The connected EMQX Neuron gateway can be viewed in the EMQX Broker interface, where the Client ID is a string of characters randomly, generated by the EMQX Neuron gateway.

 ![image20200807163206577.png](https://static.emqx.net/images/334ea0e8c9b636603d98b21fb9b93a2a.png)